secretstartups/handbook/job-families/marketing/channel-and-alliances-marketing/index.html.md

 layout: job_family_page
 title: Channel and Alliances Marketing team
 ---
-The Global Channels and Alliances marketing team is a team of demand generation professionals dedicated to the creation of tools, assets and programs that support our partners demand generation efforts.
-The team is lead by the Director of Global Channels and Alliances marketing and reports to the VP of Integrated Marketing.
+The Global Channel Marketing team is a team of demand generation professionals dedicated to the creation of tools and programs that support our partners demand generation efforts.
+The team sits within the Integrated Marketing organization.

 # Channel Marketing

 ## Channel Marketing Program Specialist

-Channel Marketing Program Specialists work with our marketing, operations and sales teams to build the foundation for a world class global partner marketing program that will drive customer acquisition and revenue growth for GitLab.
+Channel Marketing Program Specialists work with our marketing, operations and channel sales teams to build the foundation for a world class global partner marketing program that will drive customer acquisition and revenue growth for GitLab.

 This team works from a global charter to develop key services offerings and repeatable practices that scale to support our growing partner and channel ecosystems.
-The team is responsible for working cross-functionally with channel sales, marketing operations, product marketing, finance, and legal to ensure our programs reflect GitLab’s culture, goals and objectives while mandating they are held to the highest ethical standards.
-The Channel Marketing Specialist reports to the Director of Global Channels and Alliances Marketing.
+The team is responsible for working cross-functionally with Integrated Marketing peers, channel sales, marketing operations, product marketing, finance, and legal to ensure our programs reflect GitLab’s culture, goals and objectives while mandating they are held to the highest ethical standards.
+The Channel Marketing Specialist reports to the Director of Field Marketing.

 ### Job Grade